-19. Smoking and consumption of alcoholic beverages are prohibited in City facilities.
-No food or drink are allowed.
+- Smoking and alcoholic beverages are prohibited in City facilities.
+No food or drink allowed.

-21. The City does not assume liability for injuries or damage to personal property which occur as a result of the actions of the User, participants and/or guests in meetings scheduled in City facilities.
+- The City does not assume liability for injuries or damage to personal property which occur as a result of the actions of the User or participants in meetings scheduled in City facilities.

-22. No pets are allowed.
-Only a dog or a miniature horse defined as a service animal (RCW 49.60.040(24) and is trained to do work or perform tasks for a person with a disability is allowed in City facilities.
-Any damage or additional cleaning caused by any animal will be passed on to the User and potential future use of the facilities may be denied.
+- No pets are allowed.
+Only a dog or miniature horse as defined as a service animal (RCW 49.60.040(24) and is trained to do work or perform tasks for a person with a disability is allowed in City facilities.
+Any damage or additional cleaning caused by any animal will be passed on to the User and potential future use of the Facility may be denied.

-3. The City retains the right to deny the facilities to any User whose planned use does not comply with these terms or applicable City policy.
+- The City retains the right to deny the facilities to any User whose planned use of the space does not comply with these terms or applicable City policy.
 Violation of these terms may result in denial of future access to the facilities.